I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Conclusions

-The author has obtained independent experimental evidence for the photo-mirror hypothesis, which will be published separately.\cite{Ellis1, Ellis2} This justifies its use above to explain the magnetic monopole data.
+This is evidence for phenomena beyond 4-D space-time.
+In effect, under certain circumstances, light gives us a window into another world.
 The photo-mirror hypothesis links a quantum mechanical effect (Brittin and Gamow) with general relativity (CIGR), which implies unification.
-Furthermore, magnetic monopoles are predicted by many unified theories.
-Therefore evidence for these phenomena suggests unification.